 If you’re conducting a video interview for a virtual role, this can also provide you with a chance to learn more about the candidate’s remote working skills.

-For instance, you might focus on emotional intelligence questions, how they react to distractions, or how they compensate for the artificiality of a Zoom meeting.
+For instance, you might focus on emotional intelligence, how candidates react to distractions, or how they compensate for the artificiality of a Zoom meeting.

-We know this is a lot to compute on the spot, so when you’re crafting your structured or semi-structured interview questions, prioritize those that might be able to serve this dual function.
+We know this is a lot to compute on the spot, so when you’re crafting your structured or semi-structured interview questions, prioritize those that might serve more than one function.

 Here’s a crash course on how to shine in your job interview’s strengths and weaknesses section.

-Look, we’re not going to be one of those advice articles that gives you a cookie-cutter “examples of strengths” and “examples of weaknesses” answer.
+We don’t want to give you a cookie-cutter “examples of strengths” and “examples of weaknesses” answer.

-If you’ve read the rest of this post, you know that there’s no “right” answer to this question and that how you come across depends on many factors, including:
+If you’ve read the rest of this post, you know that there’s no “right” answer to this question and that it all depends on many factors, including:

 The best advice we can give you is to be honest, think critically about not just what your strengths are but which ones set you apart from other candidates, and finally, give clear examples of when you’ve actually shown this trait.